 A sudden change in any macroeconomic condition will not change your portfolio value drastically.
 So, which mutual funds should you target to diversify your investment?

 Debt mutual funds: These funds invest in a mix of debt securities such as corporate bonds, money market instruments, treasury bills, etc. While offering higher liquidity than traditional FDs, debt mutual funds can even yield higher returns over an extended period.
-Debt mutual funds are also more tax-efficient, especially when the holding period is greater than three years thanks to the benefit of indexation.
+Debt mutual funds are also more tax-efficient, especially when the holding period is more significant than three years, thanks to the benefit of indexation.